stpaultim/trakt_tv/README.md

 This module has been created to integrate with the [Trakt TV](https://trakt.tv/) API in a limited manner.
 This is a new module, custom made for Backdrop CMS.

+This module should be fully functional, but with very limted features.
+I will release it once I know that one or two other people have tested it out.
+It's a very niche module, but may be useful to some folks interested in learning how to access API's.

 It currently, does the following.

 1) Allows a site vistor to view a list of the top 10 trending shows on Trakt TV.